ecmwf-lab/ecml-tools/docs/building/introduction.rst

    operation that handle different dates.
 This is typically used to build a dataset that spans several years, when the several sources are involved, each providing a different period.

+Each operation is considered as a :ref:`source <sources>`, therefore operations can be combined to build complex datasets.

 *****************
  Getting started